project-mirrors/forgejo-helm/README.md

 You need Forgejo v10+ to use this Helm Chart version.
 Forgejo v9 is now EOL.

-ClusterIP is now emtpy instead of `None` for http and ssh service.
+ClusterIP is now empty instead of `None` for http and ssh service.
 Unsupported api versions for `Ingress` and `PodDisruptionBudget` are removed.
 `Ingress` and `Service` are now using named ports.
 The ReadinessProbe is now using the `/api/healthz` endpoint.